Fonta1n3/FullyNoded/Docs/Lightning.md

 # ⚡️⚡️⚡️Lightning ⚡️⚡️⚡️

-### #Reckless
+***Whenever you create a channel with Fully Noded via c-lightning it will automatically use the active onchain Fully Noded wallet to fund the channel and to close to!***

+***Whenever you create a channel with Fully Noded via LND it will automatically close to the active onchain Fully Noded wallet!
+Funding from the Fully Noded wallet for LND is coming soon.***

+***In order for Fully Noded to recognize your node as a lightning node you must set the port to 8080 (this is the default).***

+***In order for Fully Noded to recognize your node as LND you must have a macaroon in the node details (lndconnect always has a macaroon).***

+## LND

+To connect your LND node find the onion (Tor) REST based lndconnect QR code in your nodes settings.

+In Fully Noded go to "Settings" > "Node Manger" > "scan QR".
+Thats it.
+You can also add the credentials manually.

+## C-Lightning
-This document explains how to use Fully Noded to remotely connect to and control your c-lightning node via a Tor V3 hidden service.
+The remainder of this document explains how to use Fully Noded to remotely connect to and control your c-lightning node via a Tor V3 hidden service.

 ### TLDR
 You need an http server that exposes the lightning-rpc unix domain socket to a port which you must expose to a Tor V3 hidden service.